Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Introduction

 In this study, we present a novel approach that exploits steady-state plastic flow past a wedge to quantitatively study the large deformation behavior of metals.
 The most attractive feature of our method when compared to conventional methods is its ability to access a wide range of deformation parameters – effective plastic strains up to 10 and strain rates from $10^{-2}$ to $10^6$ /s.
 We introduce an experimental-computational framework that integrates direct full-field Particle Image Velocimetry (PIV) measurements of the plastic flow with an inverse parameter identification methodology to determine the metal plasticity parameters under large-strain conditions.
-Unlike some of the classical testing methods discussed earlier, the proposed approach is free of expensive finite element simulations and utilizes full-field flow data to calibrate the entire constitutive parameter set in a single experiment.
+Unlike some of the testing methods discussed earlier, the proposed approach is free of finite element simulations and utilizes full-field flow data to calibrate the entire constitutive parameter set in a single experiment.
 We demonstrate the feasibility of this method with two materials/constitutive laws and present a strategy to counter the problem of non-uniqueness in inverse parameter estimation.

-The remainder of this article is structured as follows: \cref{sec:exp} provides a brief background of our experimental strategy, followed by a description of the setup and imaging techniques employed for full-field measurements.
-The methodology to estimate the constitutive parameters from flow data is described in \cref{sec:methodology}.
-Implementation of the method on two different materials, one characterized by strain-hardening behavior (OFHC copper) and other characterized by a highly rate-sensitive strain-softening behavior (low melting-point alloy), is presented in \cref{sec:result}.
-Implications of the study and concluding remarks are discussed in \cref{sec:discussion} and \cref{sec:conclusion}, respectively.
+The remainder of this article is structured as follows: Sec.~\ref{sec:exp} provides a brief background of our experimental strategy, followed by a description of the setup and imaging techniques employed for full-field measurements.
+The methodology to estimate the constitutive parameters from flow data is described in Sec.~\ref{sec:methodology}.
+Implementation of the method on two different materials, one characterized by strain-hardening behavior (OFHC copper) and other characterized by a nearly perfectly plastic but highly rate-sensitive behavior (lead-free solder alloy), is presented in Sec.~\ref{sec:result}.
+Implications of the study and concluding remarks are discussed in Sec.~\ref{sec:discussion} and Sec.~\ref{sec:conclusion}, respectively.